Day Trips from Sydney by Train: 5 Easy Routes Without a Car

 For many years, the major attraction in the pretty seaside town of Kiama has been the famous Kiama Blowhole, with the lovely beaches and the rocky coastline a close second.

-The Kiama Coast Walk is easy to complete without the aid of a car with stations at the start and finish.
+The Kiama Coast Walk is easy to complete without a car thanks to stations at the start and finish.
 It can also be carved up into three sections allowing you to do as much of it as you please.
 It’s perfect for families or those short of time.
+You could even choose to complete it over a few visits.

 - Minnamurra to Kiama Blowhole (8km)